Dale Simpson - Acting Illinois State Fire Marshal

 The Division of Elevator Safety is responsible for the design, construction, operation, inspecting, testing, maintenance, and alteration of conveyances in the State in accordance with the Statutes and Rules.
 It is also responsible for the registration and certification of conveyances as well as the licensing of contractors, mechanics, apprentices, inspectors, inspection companies.

-Dale Simpson - Fire Prevention Division Manager
+Jeff Rath - Fire Prevention Division Manager

 The Division of Fire Prevention conducts inspections of buildings for compliance with the NFPA 101 Life Safety Code.
 While concentrating efforts on Public Schools, state licensed day care, health care, and correctional facilities.
 OSFM fire prevention inspectors also help ensure safety through the inspection of above ground flammable liquid tanks, LP Gas installations and hotel/motel occupancies.
 The division also inspects buildings, vendors, and exhibits at the state fairs in both Springfield and Du Quoin.
 The division is also responsible for enforcing the Fire Equipment Distributor and Employee Regulation Act, Fire Sprinkler Contractor Licensing Act, Pyrotechnic Operator and Distributor Licensing Act and the Furniture Fire Safety Act.